redis/redis-doc/docs/data-types/strings.md

 ## Performance

 Most string operations are O(1), which means they're highly efficient.
-However, be careful with the [SUBSTR](/commands/substr), [GETRANGE](/commands/getrange), and [SETRANGE](/commands/setrange)commands, which can be O(n).
+However, be careful with the [SUBSTR](/commands/substr), [GETRANGE](/commands/getrange), and [SETRANGE](/commands/setrange) commands, which can be O(n).
 These random-access string commands may cause performance issues when dealing with very large strings.

 ## Alternatives